clementfarabet/nnfunc/README.md

 easy to develop 3rd-party frameworks, by re-exposing nn modules as functions.
 Basically provide a functional API to nn.

+Every instantiated module becomes a simple state-less function: input data and parameters must be provided as inputs to this function;
+same thing for gradients.
+For convenience and efficiency, the state of the underlying nn module is still relied on for caching (every function returned by nnfunc is a closure relying on an instantiated nn module).

 ## API

 ### Expose packages